 Federation of Home Bureaus Scholarship

-Award to deserving student in the field of Business Administration.
+Awarded to a deserving student in the field of Business Administration.
 Endowed by the NYS Federation of Home Bureaus, Inc.

 The Humphrey Family Endowed Scholarship - Wyoming County Bank

-Scholarship to assist business students with tuition, based on the following criteria: students enrolled in the School of Business whose home address is in Livingston or Wyoming Counties, are juniors who have cumulative grade point averages of 3.0 or better, and demonstrate potential for leadership and success in business through participation in student clubs, volunteer activities, inercollegiate or intramural athletic, or by experience in jobs or internships.
+Scholarship to assist business students with tuition, based on the following criteria: students enrolled in the School of Business whose home address is in Livingston or Wyoming Counties, are juniors who have cumulative grade point averages of 3.0 or better, and demonstrate potential for leadership and success in business through participation in student clubs, volunteer activities, intercollegiate or intramural athletic, or by experience in jobs or internships.
 Recipients selected by the School of Business Faculty Scholarship Committee.
 Supported by the Humphrey Family.

 The Flanders Group Insurance Career Scholarship